Dutra-Apex/RemoteControl/README.md

 # RemoteControl
-C# code to remotely control devices using Arduino.
+C# code to remotely control servo motors using Arduino.